Dollar Barn Easter: Robin’s Egg Vase

 Today's tutorial is redonkulously simple and would be a fun project to do with any bored, little ones you have moping around the house.

 To make Robin's Egg Vase Filler, you will need:

 - 1 or 2 packs of 12 styrofoam easter eggs (Dollar Tree): $1 each

 - craft paint in robin's egg blue: on hand

 - craft paint in brown or black: on hand

 - paintbrush: on hand

 I mixed up a few craft paints until I got a color that I thought made a reasonably good robin's egg blue color.
 Holding each egg by it's handy little hanging loop, slop some paint all over each egg.
 Let dry.
-Even though one coat didn't completely cover, it was good enough for government work.
+Even though one coat didn't completely cover, it was good enough.

 After your eggies dry, yank the hanging loops out of the ends.
 You might end up taking a little bit of the paint and styrofoam with the loop.
 You can touch up the paint if you would like, but nobody is going to be looking THAT closely.
 Unless you have some really weird friends.
 Which I do.